Impact on Health Insurance Coverage

 General Eligibility Rules

 A former spouse who is awarded a portion of a CSRS or FERS annuity or a survivor annuity by a qualifying court order, even though the benefit is not yet payable, may be eligible to enroll for health benefits coverage under the FEHB program under the spouse equity provision.
 However, the former spouse is not eligible to retain coverage under the employee’s or retiree’s own family enrollment.
 FEHB coverage may also be temporarily continued under the temporary continuation of coverage authority; see Temporary Continuation of Coverage in Chapter 2, Section 1.
-(Note: Coverage under spouse equity or TCC qualifies for purposes of avoiding penalties under the Affordable Care Act, Public Law 111-148, for those who do not have health insurance coverage on themselves and their dependents that meets certain standards.
+(Note: Coverage under spouse equity or TCC meets Affordable Care Act’s requirements to have health insurance coverage on themselves and their dependents that meets certain standards.
 See FEHB Eligibility and Enrollment Rules in Chapter 2, Section 1.)

 A former spouse’s continued entitlement to FEHB coverage is based on the court order requirements for a former spouse annuity.
-Children’s eligibility for FEHB coverage is controlled by federal law and cannot be affected by a state court order.
+Children’s eligibility for FEHB coverage is controlled by federal law and cannot be affected by a state court order; however, such an order can compel that eligible children be covered under certain terms as described below.

 A court order granting the former spouse a portion of the retiree’s annuity provides the former spouse with a monthly payment after the employee retires and continued FEHB coverage until the employee dies.
 A court order that grants a survivor annuity provides the former spouse with continued FEHB coverage until the former spouse dies, but the annuity does not begin until the employee/retiree dies.
 A court order providing a portion of the retirement annuity and a survivor annuity ensures an annuity payment from the date of retirement or death and continued FEHB coverage until the former spouse dies.